matomesc/node-battle/README.md

 ### `battle.APIError(statusCode, body)`

-The error class used for API errors. `err.statusCode` and `err.message` are populated from the response.
+The error class used for API errors. `err.statusCode`, `err.message` and `err.body` are populated from the response.